asaravia-butler/GeneLab_Data_Processing/Metagenomics/Illumina/workflow-usage.md

 ### 4. Run the workflow

-To run the workflow, navigate to the directory holding the Snakefile, config.yaml, and other workflow files that you downloaded in step 2 then run the following command:
+While in the directory holding the Snakefile, config.yaml, and other workflow files that you downloaded in step 2, here is one example command of how to run the workflow:

 ```bash
 snakemake --use-conda --conda-prefix ${CONDA_PREFIX}/envs -j 2 -p
 ```

 * `--use-conda` – specifies to use the conda environments included in the workflow (these are specified in the [envs](envs) directory)
 * `--conda-prefix` – indicates where the needed conda environments will be stored.
-Adding this option will also allow the same conda environments to be re-used when processing additional datasets, rather than makeing new environments each time you run the workflow.
+Adding this option will also allow the same conda environments to be re-used when processing additional datasets, rather than making new environments each time you run the workflow.
 The value listed for this option, `${CONDA_PREFIX}/envs`, points to the default location for conda environments (note: the variable `${CONDA_PREFIX}` will be expanded to the appropriate location on whichever system it is run on).
 * `-j` – assigns the number of jobs Snakemake should run concurrently (keep in mind that many of the thread and cpu parameters set in the config.yaml file will be multiplied by this)
 * `-p` – specifies to print out each command being run to the screen